 So I figured twas time to get this big girl down and dirty.

-After several miles of rough and rocky tare-the-steering-wheel-out-of-you-hands road the forest opened.
+After several miles of rough and rocky tear-the-steering-wheel-out-of-you-hands road the forest opened.

 And this glorious flower filled meadow known as the Basin stretched ahead.